J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/3D time-independent Hamiltonians.md

 - This gives the _probability of finding the particle in a spherical shell_ between $r$ and $r+dr$
 - Therefore, $|u|^2$ is known as the _radial distribution function_

+## The rigid rotor
+- One of the simplest

 ## The infinite cubical well

 ## The infinite spherical well